 All staff should be given information and instruction as soon as possible after they are appointed and regularly after that.
-Make sure you include staff who work outside normal working hours, such as contract cleaners or maintenance staff.
+Make sure you include staff who work outside normal working hours, such as cleaners or maintenance staff.
+It is also good practice to provide appropriate information to students.